SAP-samples/teched2021-ISP261/exercises/ex3/README.md

 };
 ```

-We will be looking for this greeting when we trigger an Order Created event from CCv2.
+We will be looking for this `Hello World` greeting when we trigger an Order Created event from CCv2.

-2. Once your new Function is deployed, go to your CCv2 Storefront and create an account.
+2. Once your new Function is deployed (remember: we're looking for a `Running` status) go to your CCv2 Storefront and create an account.

 ![Spartacus Register](./images/15.png)

-3. Place an order on any product of your choice.
+3. Once registered, you can place an order on any product of your choice.
+And don't worry, you don't need to spend any money - this one is on us 😊 We like to use **Card No: 4242424242424242 | Exp: 04/24 | CVC: 424**

-_Note: You can use any Credit Card number/expiration/cvc combination to place the order i.e: `1234123412341234, 04/24, 123`_
+> Choose Product.

 ![Product Order](./images/17.png)

+> Add to Cart.

 ![Product Order](./images/18.png)

+> Follow Checkout.

 ![Product Order](./images/19.png)

+> Get Order Confirmation.

 ![Product Order](./images/20.png)

 4. Back in the Kyma runtime, go in the `Pods` tab and select the `... > Show Logs` for the `cache-orders` Pod.
 If the connection setup and Event Subscription is successful, CCv2 has triggered and event when the order was created.

 ![Spartacus Register](./images/16.png)

-_Note: We will soon look at another way we can trace the logs without peeking into the Pod!_
+_Note: In the last exercise you will learn another way to trace logs without peeking into the Pod!_

-5. In the Logs you should look for and see a `Hello World` message persisted when the order was created.
-This confirms the connection is successful.
+5. In the log output you should now see a `Hello World` message persisted when the order was created.
+This confirms the connection is successful and events are coming through.
+Nice!

 ![Product Order](./images/21.png)

 # Exercise 3.5 - Configure your Function resources

-Kyma gives you the opportunity to configure your Function resources and match them accordingly with the expected load of your service.
-Let's have a look at the options and upscale the deployed Function.
+Kyma gives you the opportunity to configure your Function resources according to the expected load of your service.
+Let's have a look at the options provided to us and scale the deployed Function.

 1. In your Function view, go to the `Resources` tab and click the `Edit Configuration` button located on the top-right.

 ![Product Order](./images/22.png)

-2. Set the `Maximum replicas` to 3 and `Build job profile` to M. This will make our Function autoscale up to 3 replicas in case of high load and make sure the Function is re-built quicker on every code change.
+2. Set the `Maximum replicas` to 3 and `Build job profile` to M. This will make the Function autoscale up to 3 replicas in case of high load and make sure the Function is re-built quicker on every code change. **Tip**: If you want to have X replicas available at all times, set the Minimum replica number to X!

-_Note: You can play around with Kyma pricing based on usage on [this calculator](https://estimator-don4txf2p3.dispatcher.ap1.hana.ondemand.com/index.html)_

 ![Product Order](./images/23.png)

+_You can play around with Kyma pricing based on usage on [this calculator](https://estimator-don4txf2p3.dispatcher.ap1.hana.ondemand.com/index.html)._

 Now, the stage is set to continue implementing the extension scenario.

-# Exercise 3.6 - Implement the rest of your Function
+# Exercise 3.6 - Implement The Rest of Your Function

-The next step to the implementation is connecting the newly created Function with the deployed Redis cache.
+The next step in our implementation is connecting the newly created Function with the deployed Redis cache.
 Let's start by adding the necessary code.

-1. The first step is to add dependencies to external libraries
+1. The first step is adding the necessary dependencies to your Function.
 In the `Code` tab, you can find the `Dependencies` submenu.
-Add the following dependencies to the dependency object:
+Add the following dependencies:

 ```json
 {